What Is Double-Entry Bookkeeping? A Simple Guide for Small Businesses

 This failsafe tells businesses if their journal entries are wrong.
 This accounting method also makes it easier to spot errors and correct them.
 The double-entry system is also a more transparent way to keep your books and helps keep businesses accountable.

 Preferred by Investors, Banks, and Buyers

 Because the double-entry system is more complete and transparent, anyone considering giving your business money will be a lot more likely to do so if you use this system.

-Accountants and bookkeepers can do a small business’s double-entry bookkeeping.
-Or FreshBooks has a simple online accounting solution that lets small business owners do it themselves and makes keeping the books easy.
+You can hire an accountant and bookkeeper to do your business’s double-entry bookkeeping.
+Or, FreshBooks has a simple accounting solution for small business owners with no accounting background.
+You can do it yourself, which makes keeping the books easy.

 Dana Thao is a former accountant and financial analyst turned writer.
 She has a knack for making complex accounting concepts easy to understand.
 When she’s not writing about accounting, she can be found creative writing, sipping on green tea lattes, and playing video games with her family.Dana Thao is a former accountant and financial analyst turned writer.
 She has a knack for making complex accounting concepts easy to understand.
 When she’s not writing about accounting, she can be found creative writing, sipping on green tea lattes, and playing video games with her family.
 Website | LinkedIn